pcrmk/nixos-pi-zero-2/README.md

   - Note that `nixos-rebuild --target-host` would work instead of using `deploy-rs`. but as `nixos-rebuild` is not available on Darwin, I'm using `deploy-rs` that works both on NixOS and Darwin.
 - I still couldn't find a way to use `boot.kernelPackages = pkgs.linuxKernel.packages.linux_rpi3`.
 - the `sdImage.extraFirmwareConfig` option is not ideal as it cannot update `config.txt` after it is created in the sd image.
+- Also tested and working on a Pi Zero WH.

 ## See also
 - [this issue](https://github.com/NixOS/nixpkgs/issues/216886)